Skip to main content

 Sync local changes to Base44

 To sync your local changes to Base44, merge the changes to the main git branch.
+This branch must be named main.
+Other default branch names, such as master, currently aren’t supported.
 The changes will then be visible on your Base44 app.

 After syncing, click Publish in the top right corner of your Base44 app to make the changes live for users.